emberjs/guides/source/models/customizing-serializers.md

-If none of the built-in Ember Data Serializers work for your backend, be sure to check out some of the community maintained Ember Data Adapters and serializers.
+If none of the built-in Ember Data Serializers work for your backend, be sure to check out some of the community maintained Ember Data Adapters and Serializers.
 Some good places to look for Ember Data Serializers include:

 - [Ember Observer](http://emberobserver.com/categories/data)